nichoth/basement/README.md

 * form validation is done with html5 `pattern` attribute and default invalid helper text -- the simplest possible solution for showing error messages

-There is only 1 screen in this demo.
+* There is only 1 screen in this demo.
 I assume in real life you would want to show a different page if the user is logged in.
 Instead, i just added some green text if the user is logged in.

+* The image of the rocket inverts the color while the login is 'resolving'

+* We're using the browser's default validation UI to show problems with validating the login form.
+The is no display built for a server-side error with login because there is no server